Jakubson/JPremiumCleared/README.md

 ![Theme](https://raw.githubusercontent.com/Jakubson/JPremium/master/images/916fd6ff9b545ba89a7f395da3d113e34b1c6233.png)

 ## Introduce
+These days the majority of servers transform into networks with many backend servers connected with one proxy server, therefore standard authorization plugins do not perform their function today.
+The plugins became obsolete, they do not catch up with the server progress, they do not use fully the latest Minecraft features.
+So, I  want you to present JPremium.

-JPremium is an authorization BungeeCord plugin.
+JPremium is an advanced BungeeCord authorisation plugin.
 JPremium is different from other popular authorization plugins.
-The plugin has a very necessary feature, which many servers need, automatically login premium players.
-The plugin works based on a limbo server structure.
-That means you have to have a separate Spigot server which is the limbo server.
-On the below image, you can see the limbo server is an authorization server, where players login or register.
+The plugin has very necessary features, which many servers need, automatically login premium players and sessions for cracked players.
+List of all features with description you can find below.

-JPremium Cleared is not a regular update.
-It is a new JPremium version at all which was written from scratch.
-There are fixed issues, improved performance and added new features.
-The old version of JPremium is still supported, but all new features will be added to JPremium Cleared.

-JPremium requires the following stuff to work: Java 8+, BungeeCord server, at least two Spigot servers, MySQL database and the Internet connection.

 ## Features
 * JPremium logins **automatically premium players**.
 They also can disable that feature and login with a password.
 Automatic registration is dependent on your JPremium configuration.
 You can set automatic registration premium players, but then cracked players with premium nicknames cannot join to the server.